2019 Youth Jazz Camp

 1:00 – 2:30pm Concert set-up, sound check

 Chris Teal, camp director, drum set:

-Chris Teal teaches drum set and popular music at the University of Arkansas and the Jazz Workshops for the U of A Community Music School.
+Chris Teal teaches drum set, beginning jazz combo, and popular music at the University of Arkansas and the Jazz Workshops for the U of A Community Music School.
 A graduate of the Eastman School of Music and Whitworth University, Teal is the co-Director of the Institute for Creative Music.
 Before relocating to Fayetteville, where he plays with the U of A Faculty Jazz Quintet, the Jake Hertzog Trio, the Matt Smith Group, and TheatreSquared, he was one of the most in-demand drummers in western New York, performing with the IfCM Collective, Dave Rivello Ensemble, the Mighty High and Dry, John Nyerges Trio, and Silver Arrow Band.
 Chris has released three albums with his band Quintopus on ears&eyes Records (Voyage to Ornoc, April Showers, and Prehistoric Beach) and three albums with the Institute for Creative Music Collective on Outside in Music Records (Volume 1, A Tribute to Prince, and A Tribute to Bjork.)

 In addition to his active career as a performer, Teal strives to build new opportunities for students to experience the arts by teaching improvisation, aural learning, and composition through the Institute for Creative Music.
 The IfCM recently launched “Creative Jazz Fundamentals,” an online school for learning jazz.
 Along with other Teaching Artists from the Institute for Creative Music, Teal has presented workshops and performances at schools throughout the United States and spoken at the 2017 NYU Impact Conference and 2015 TEDxFlourCity conference.